huntdatacenter/docs/docs/working-in-your-lab/workbench/troubleshooting.md

 ## Experience

-### Unresponsive workbench
+### Unresponsive Workbench

-An unresponsive or slow workbench may be caused by several things.
+An unresponsive or slow Workbench may be caused by several things.
 Here's a small checklist to narrow down potential causes:

 - Use Google Chrome as your browser.
 Other browsers don't support all features and might cause potential silent failures.

-- Restart your workbench environment to start fresh in the case something got hung up.
+- Restart your Workbench environment to start fresh in the case something got hung up.
 [Click here](/working-in-your-lab/workbench/faq/#how-can-i-restart-my-workbench-environment) to see how.

 - Check the resource consumption of your `home`-machine to ensure that you have availble free memory and cpu resources, for example by logging into your lab `home`-machine and run [htop](/working-in-your-lab/technical-tools/htop/).
 Consider to upgrade your machine size in the [service desk](/service-desk/lab-orders/#update-machine-size) if your are low on free resources.